bbiacora/Biosync/README.md

 - As a user, I want to be able to remove a patient from a list of patients (✔)
 - As a user, I want to be able to view the list of patients (✔)
 - As a user, I want to be able to select a patient from a list of patients and view their records (✔)

+***Extras:***
 - As a user, I want to be able to add a diagnosis to a patient’s records (✔)
+- As a user, I want to be able to remove a diagnosis from a patient's records (-)
 - As a user, I want to be able to add a medication to patient's records (✔)

-- As a user, I want to be able to remove a diagnosis from a patient's records ()
-- As a user, I want to be able to remove a medication from a patient's records ()
+- As a user, I want to be able to remove a medication from a patient's records (-)